 The war on illicit street drugs never ends, as dangerous new drugs appear on the market while other, older drugs get “rebranded” under new names.
 While cocaine, LSD, heroin and amphetamines still cause problems, narcotics agents see dozens of new drugs appear each year.
 The Drug Enforcement Agency often quickly moves to restrict the most dangerous drugs as Schedule I drugs (a listing that includes cocaine and methamphetamines) under the United States Controlled Substances Act.
 But wily backyard chemists quickly tweak the chemical formula, and come up with a legal variation to market under a different slang term.
 Here are just a few examples of dangerous new recreational drugs, or variations of old ones, which have hit American streets in recent years.

-A variation on the “bath salts” fad, this drug resembles small gravel, hence the name.
+A variation on the “bath salts” fad, this drug resembles small white rocks, hence the alternate name, gravel.
 That’s a much more convenient term than its patented chemical name, alpha-pyrrolidinopentiophenone, or a-PVP.
-Gravel can be cut with anything from clonazepam — a muscle relaxer — to rat poison.
-Some local drug enforcement agencies report seeing a sharp rise in incidents involving this highly addictive stimulant; there are numerous media reports of arrests in the Tri-Cities area of Tennessee and southwestern Virginia.
+Flakka can be cut with anything from clonazepam — a muscle relaxer — to rat poison.
+Some local drug enforcement agencies report seeing a sharp rise in incidents involving this highly addictive stimulant; its use has become widespread in South Florida and there are numerous media reports of arrests in the Tri-Cities area of Tennessee and southwestern Virginia.
 As one user told a Tennessee TV station, “It’s like crack for my generation.”
-Use of gravel, which can be smoked, injected or snorted, induces hallucinations and paranoia; habitual use can result in kidney failure.
-As with so many other synthetic drugs today, where the DEA always seems one step behind clandestine chemists, in early 2014 the DEA issued an emergency ruling to designate a-PVP (gravel) a Schedule I controlled substance.
+Use of flakka, which can be smoked, injected or snorted, induces hallucinations and paranoia; habitual use can result in kidney failure.
+As with so many other synthetic drugs today, where the DEA always seems one step behind clandestine chemists, in early 2014 the DEA issued an emergency ruling to designate a-PVP (flakka/gravel) a Schedule I controlled substance.

 Kratom is made from the leaf of a tree indigenous to Thailand, where it has been chewed or eaten for centuries.
 It has also been illegal in that country since the mid-20th century (that hasn’t stopped many Thais from making a trendy drink known as 4×100, using a mixture of boiled kratom leaves, cough syrup and Coca-Cola).
 Now, other countries, from Europe to Southeast Asia, are taking a closer look at this psychoactive plant that can act as either a stimulant or depressant, depending on the dosage.
 In the U.S., the Drug Enforcement Agency currently lists kratom as a “drug of concern,” as the herb is making inroads into the country, as a tea, powder or in capsule form.
-While some medical professionals worry that kratom is dangerously addictive, others point to possible benefits from the drug, including using it as a substitute to wean people from prescription painkillers and methamphetamines.
+That being said, it is legal and easy to buy kratom online in most states in the U.S., which is of concern to medical professions, who worry that kratom is dangerously addictive, others point to possible benefits from the drug, including using it as a substitute to wean people from prescription painkillers and methamphetamines.
 There are even calls in Thailand to decriminalize the drug.

 Spice can be found in many convenience stores and online, often marketed as a “legal and natural” marijuana alternative, and sold in packages marked “Not For Consumption.”
 But many people are smoking this, as the active ingredient is a variant of synthetic cannabinoid.
 Five active chemicals found in typical spice blends are listed as Schedule I substances by the DEA, though manufacturers continue to attempt to bypass these restrictions.
 Spice also goes by many other names, including Moon Rocks, Black Mamba, and K2.
 The National Institute on Drug Abuse says many spice blends are particularly dangerous because the ingredients are unknown.
 Although the DEA mentions no reported deaths by overdose, possible side effects of these drugs include paranoia and panic attacks.